mechanical-turk/cobalt-base/README.md

 - Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.
 - Create a file for the generator logic: `generators/component.js`
 - The filename **is** really important.
 It's how cobalt understands where to look.
 When you run `... generate something` on the cli, cobalt will look for `generators/something.js`.
 Therefore when you run `... generate component`, cobalt will look for `generators/component.js`.
-- Next, we need to create the templates.
-Cobalt uses `ejs` templates.
-You don't need to have `ejs` installed.
-- At the moment, we want a template for our React component, and another one for its corresponding css file.
+- As described in the intro, we want a template for our React component, and another one for its corresponding css file.
 There are two types of React components: stateful and stateless.
 So let's actually create the following 3 templates:
   - `templates/Component/stateful_component.ejs`
   - `templates/Component/stateless_component.ejs`
   - `templates/Stylesheet/component.ejs`